Military history of the Russian Empire: Napoleonic Wars

 As a major European power, Russia could not escape the wars involving revolutionary and Napoleonic France.
 Paul became an adamant opponent of France, and Russia joined Britain and Austria in a war against France.
 Paul's support for the ideals of the Knights Hospitaller (and his acceptance of the position of Grand Master) alienated many members of his court.
 Along with his liberal policies towards the lower classes, and his discovery of corruption in the treasury, his zeal for reform sealed his fate.
 In March 1801, Paul was assassinated by a handful of nobles and disgruntled officers.
 The new tsar, Alexander I of Russia (r.
 1801–1825), came to the throne as the result of his father's murder, in which he was rumored to be implicated.

 Alexander's primary focus was not on domestic policy but on foreign affairs, and particularly on Napoleon.
 Fearing Napoleon's expansionist ambitions and the growth of French power, Alexander joined Britain and Austria against Napoleon.
 Napoleon defeated the Russians and Austrians at Austerlitz in 1805 and trounced the Russians at Friedland in 1807.
 Alexander was forced to sue for peace, and by the Treaty of Tilsit, signed in 1807, he became Napoleon's ally.
 Russia lost little territory under the treaty, and Alexander made use of his alliance with Napoleon for further expansion.
-By the Finnish War he wrested the Grand Duchy of Finland from Sweden in 1809, and acquired Bessarabia from Turkey in 1812.
+By the Finnish War he wrested Finland from Sweden in 1809, and acquired Bessarabia from Turkey in 1812.

 The Russo-French alliance gradually became strained.
 Napoleon was concerned about Russia's intentions in the strategically vital Bosporus and Dardanelles straits.
 At the same time, Alexander viewed the Grand Duchy of Warsaw, the French-controlled reconstituted Polish state, with suspicion.
 The requirement of joining France's Continental Blockade against Britain was a serious disruption of Russian commerce, and in 1810 Alexander repudiated the obligation.